Same3000/FinalProject_2025_Samy_YACEF/README.md

 The accuracy-based metrics are better than the ones obtained with the pointwise ranking model.
 The `Precision@20` is still low, but the `Hit Rate@20` and `MRR@20` are still high, indicating that the model is able to recommend at least one relevant item in the top-20 list.
 The `NDCG@20` is also a good indicator of the relevance of the recommended items, indicating that the model is able to recommend relevant items in the top-20 list.

 ## Conclusion

-In this report, I presented the different models that I implemented for the KuaiRec project.
-I started with a collaborative filtering model based on ALS, which served as a baseline recommendation system.
-I then implemented two content-based filtering models using `XGBoost`, one based on pointwise ranking and the other based on listwise ranking.
+In this report, I presented various models developed for the KuaiRec project.
+Initially, a collaborative filtering model using ALS was implemented as a baseline recommendation system.
+Following this, two content-based filtering models utilizing `XGBoost` were introduced: one employing pointwise ranking and another employing listwise ranking strategies.

+**Model Evaluations and Insights:**
-The results of the models were evaluated using different metrics, and I discussed the strengths and weaknesses of each model.
-Overall, the collaborative filtering model performed well for both rating prediction and top-N recommendation tasks, while the content-based filtering models showed promise but required further tuning to improve their performance.
+- The collaborative filtering model demonstrated robust performance in both rating prediction and top-N recommendation tasks.

-I have re-evaluated the ALS model with more recommendations based on the top-100 items recommandation instead of top-20 and the precision is now **0.3218** and the other metrics are still the same.

-A more advanced model could be implemented by combining the collaborative filtering and content-based filtering models, which would allow us to leverage the strengths of both approaches.
-However, as the content-based models were performing poorly, I decided to stop at this stage.
-An other interesting approch would be to use an engagement score instead of the `watch_ratio` to predict the user-item interactions.
-This would allow us to take into account more features of the interactions
+- Content-based filtering models showed potential but required additional tuning to enhance performance metrics.

+**Recent Developments:**
+- The ALS model was re-evaluated with extended recommendations (top-100 items), resulting in a precision of **0.3218**, while other metrics remained unchanged.
+- An advanced model combining collaborative and content-based filtering approaches was considered but postponed due to suboptimal performance of content-based models.

+**Future Directions:**
+- Exploring an engagement score approach instead of `watch_ratio` to predict user-item interactions is proposed.
+This approach aims to leverage additional interaction features for improved recommendation accuracy.

+Overall, while collaborative filtering proved effective, further enhancements and alternative approaches are can be implemented to optimize recommendation quality for the KuaiRec project.